 The final two circles on the right shows the two different data output paths, valid and invalid.Fig.
 1 - An Abstract Streaming Application

 A common challenge when building streaming applications is wiring all of the components together and testing them end-to-end before going into production.
-Often different teams are responsible for different parts of the application, making coordination difficult.
-Repeatedly spinning up and deleting Kubernetes pods can be both difficult and costly.
-Cloudflow addresses this by allowing you to validate the connections between components and to run your application locally during development to avoid surprises during deployment.
+Often, different teams are responsible for different parts of the application, making coordination difficult.
+Repeatedly spinning up and deleting Kubernetes pods or clusters can be both cumbersome and costly.
+Cloudflow addresses this by allowing you to validate the connections between components and to run your application locally during development to avoid surprises at deployment time.

 Everything in Cloudflow is done in the context of an application, which represents a self-contained distributed system of data processing services connected together by data streams.
 A Cloudflow application includes: